ch38988/PASCode/README.md

 X_new = psc.get_donor_clustering_matrix(X, id)
 ```

 $X$ is a gene-by-cell matrix.
-The rows of this matrix are single cell identification strings (e.g., barcodes), the columns are genes, and the entris are gene expression levels.
+The rows of this matrix are single cell identification strings (e.g., barcodes), the columns are genes, and the entries are gene expression levels.

 $id$ is a list/array containing donor IDs ordered by one-to-one correspondence to the rows of $X$.